ajaynarayanan/SongRecommender/ReadMe.md

 ## Song Recommender System
 Checkout the app at : https://song-reco.herokuapp.com/

+* Refer to the report [report](docs/report.pdf) for details on algorithm and dataset.
 * This project is a popularity based song recommender system.
 * Recommendations are made based on:
   * Item-Based Collaborative Filtering